-Start your daily skincare routine with a mild cleanser.
-For oily skin, choose cleansers that have fruit acids, tea or coffee extracts, citrus extracts.
-These clean your pores, remove product residues and are gentle on the skin.
+Start your oily skincare routine with a mild cleanser.
+For oily skin, choose cleansers that have fruit acids, tea/ coffee or citrus extracts.
+These help to clean your pores and remove product residues.
+Also, these are gentle on the skin.

-Natural ingredients to look for in your cleanser:
+Natural ingredients to look for in your cleanser are:

 2. Exfoliate Your Skin